SAT Percentiles: An Ultimate Guide

 You may not wish to apply to only one school.
 And if I'm correct, you should make a sheet of interested schools.
 The sheet should mention the 25th and 75th scores of all selected schools.
 After mentioning all schools and their scores, make the highest score as your goal.
 The highest would be the highest 75th Percentile in your sheet.
 Highest score as your aim increases your chance of admission even if you are unable to score the highest.
 It's because you will still have a chance of getting admitted to other schools.

 For example, if your sheet's highest score is 1410 and other scores are 1390, 1380, 1300.
 Even if you cannot score 1410 or above, you may still have a chance to qualify in other schools.
 It's possible if you were able to get the SAT score between 1300-1410.

 To know what Percentile you need to get, refer to the above table of the composite score range.
 For the above example of the score range of 1300 to 1410, you should aim to get from 86 to 96 percentile.

 It says your score should be at least better than 86% or at most 96% of students appearing for the exam.
 SAT Percentile shows how competitive the score range is for you.

-For more years, if this same format remains in use, then changes in the score range will decline.
+If this same format remains in use for more years, changes in the score range will decline.
 But, for now, you should keep in mind that the score may change, especially in the middle.